 To write this down for all to see really makes one dig deep and expose a little more of yourself than you like to think.
 It really was a great challenge as I sat back, reminisced and did some serious soul-searching.
 I will start with my fail and then go to my win.
-I am super hard on myself as a parent so even found that difficult.
+I am super hard on myself as a parent so even that I found incredibly difficult.
 Here it is.

 I have since learnt: do not wait six weeks before going to your pediatrician for a check up.
 Start a weekly or fortnightly visit to your local clinic to weigh your baby.
 It was a picture of her snuggled up against my chest that gave us a massive shock.
 We sorted the jaundice out with a “billybed” – a mobile bed that baby gets to sleep on for three days.

-Breastfeeding well that was when the Hubster stepped in (not for breastfeeding but for bottle feeding our little one).
+Breastfeeding.
+Well that was when the Hubster stepped in (not for breastfeeding, obvs, but for bottle feeding our little one).
 I left for a day away from him and Miss K as he fed her formula and I got some adult confidence building from my girlfriends as we had lunch and chatted.
 That day Miss K had formula as the Hubster cared for her.
 She gained weight on the Monday, and it was decided that this would be the way forward.
 I was not producing enough milk and she was hungry.

-I cannot put my win down to just one thing but the fact that my girls are happy and confident (maybe a little too much) that makes me feel like a winner.
+I cannot put my win down to just one thing but the fact that my girls are happy and confident (maybe a little too much), that makes me feel like a winner.
 I love that they are happy to explore their own personal style and find their individualism.
 At the end of the day they are happy to come home to me and their dad and for me that is the best win a parent could ask for.